aospapp/aosp/external/autotest/docs/wificell.md

 test_that my-host network_WiFi_SimpleConnect.wifi_check5HT40
 ````

-This works for most of the Chrome OS lab WiFi cells, where we configure DNS to
+This works for most of the ChromeOS lab WiFi cells, where we configure DNS to
 pair a DUT at address `${HOST}` with its companion AP at an address
 `${HOST}-router`.
 See below for more info on addressing your test AP.

 ## What is a test AP?

 A test AP can come in various forms, but as of this writing, it is typically a
-Chrome OS based router / access point such as Whirlwind or Gale, running a
+ChromeOS based router / access point such as Whirlwind or Gale, running a
-testbed-ap variant of a Chrome OS test image in Developer Mode.
+testbed-ap variant of a ChromeOS test image in Developer Mode.
 We have
 previously supported other consumer routers, running OpenWRT.
 Setting up a test
 AP is not in the scope for this document.